How to Price e-Learning Courses on Your Website for Max Profit

 It affects your brand.
 The more prospects converted into students or paying customers, the better you'll become as an online teacher.

+Therefore, while your breakeven point is essential, you should consider other KPIs when pricing your course.
 It may be worthwhile, particularly at the beginning of a course’s lifespan on the marketplace, to price each course relatively affordably to get as many students as possible.

 Once you’ve built up a loyal fan base, you can increase the prices of your courses accordingly.